xtealer/c-101/README.md

 10. Given values **a**, **b** and **c** solve the following equation `(a * (3 + b)) / (c *(3 - b))`, show the answer as output.

-## MODULE 2 - Advanced Logic, Arrays and Iterators
+## MODULE 2 - Arrays, Iterators and Conditionals I

 1. Given **5 califications** of a student, show Approved if it's **average** is at least 71 or Failed if it's average is below.